 David Rolph reviews 'Religious Freedom and the Australian Constitution: Origins and future' by Luke Beck

-My earliest memory of Princess Margaret is flicking through my grandmother’s copy of 'The Australian Women’s Weekly' and seeing photographs of a middle-aged woman, in huge sunglasses a More
+My earliest memory of Princess Margaret is flicking through my grandmother’s copy of 'The Australian Women’s Weekly' and seeing photographs of a middle-aged woman, in huge sunglasses and a colourful kaftan, on a tropical island.
+I surmised she was famous but did not know why.
+My grandmother explained ...... (read more)

 Privacy is dead, or so it is regularly pronounced.
 There are many suspects: big government; big business; the media; social media; technology; us, for giving of ourselves too readily and allowing our privacy to shrivel and die.
 Even if privacy is not yet dead, it is said to be under threat on multiple fronts.